dallison/phaser/phaser/docs/phaser_user_guide.md

 The derived message classes contain the actual fields of the message along with accessor functions.
-It is designed to be as close to protobuf as possible to avoid having to learn new classes if you are familar with protobuf.
+It is designed to be as close to protobuf as possible to avoid having to learn new classes if you are familiar with protobuf.

 The virtual functions are overridden by the derived classes.